tfabiha/UncommonApp/README.md

 * Debugger is active!
 * Debugger PIN: 248-748-502
 ```

-Flask: Runs the web application on local host.
-Wheel: Used for Flask.
-SQLite: Creates databases for storing information.
-URLLib3: Receives information from APIs.

  ## Dependencies:
 1. Flask: Runs the web application on local host.